cyberconnecthq/cyberconnect-docs-v2/docs/APIs/mutation/middleware-essence.md

 <ApolloCard queryName="createSetEssenceDataTypedData" />

 2. Second, once you received data in a readable format, you’ll need to get the user’s signature for it.
-Basically, you’ll need to write a function and pass it a `message` as a param and return the `signature` that it’s necessary for the next step.
+Basically, you’ll need to write a function and pass it a `message` as a param and return the `signature` that is necessary for the next step.

 3. Third, you’ll have to call the `relay` API that will broadcast the transaction and interact with the smart contract setting the middleware, you will need to put as params the `typedDataID` you received from `createSetEssenceDataTypedData` mutation call and the user's `signature`.